 Poole Harbour

 Poole is the second largest natural harbour in the world, with an interior coastline of over 100 miles and covering nearly 10,000 acres.
-It is a very shallow harbour and mariners are advised to stay within the marked channels, indicated by the red and green lateral posts or buoys, at all times within the Harbour to avoid running aground.
+Outside the marked main channels, the harbour is very shallow harbour and mariners are advised to stay within the channels marked by the red and green lateral posts or buoys at all times to avoid running aground

 When approaching from the east, the high cliffs of ‘Anvil Point’ will be clearly visible.
 As you get closer the white chalk cliffs of ‘Handfast Point’, also known as ‘Old Harry Rocks’, come into view.
 The main Swash Channel into Poole is well marked and is usable day and night in all conditions.
 In very strong winds from the south or southeast it can become dangerous on the ebb in the vicinity of Poole Bar.
 The channel itself runs between the ‘training bank’ on the western side and ‘Hook Sands’ on the eastern side.